eunicode/adventure-pass-locator/README.md

 ## To do

+- Figure out why Prettier doesn't work on js files
-- Create graph class, graphs
+- Create vertex, graph class, vertices, graphs
 - Sorting algorithm: Timsort, Heapsort, Mergesort, Quicksort
 - Show 25 locations at a time, with arrows that allow users to see next 25.
 - Add type annotation